Youth co-design:

 Playbl uses the power of play to improve health outcomes for adolescents: five evidence-based digital health games focus on mental health, substance misuse (vaping and opioids) and sexual health by targeting risk prevention and health promotion.
 Games are used as general prevention and targeted interventions within schools and other settings.

-• Student mental health focus areas: Develop life and character-building skills
+• Student mental health focus areas: Develop life and character-building skills, Promote Social and School Connectedness, Equip Staff and Students to Recognize and Respond to Distress

 • Tiers of intervention: Tier 1, Tier 2, Tier 3

-• Free version available?: Free for students in some states (Kentucky)
+• Free version available?: Free version is available nationwide.

 Impact